 - there are laces, elastic or cords which may constitute, in the hands of children of unsuitable age to use them, a risk of strangulation

 - sucker toys or in the shape of a cup, bowl or half an egg are placed on the face during the game.
 The suction effect they can produce could make it difficult for you to breathe

 Microbiological risk (potentially harmful microorganisms are ingested or inhaled by the child).
 It can occur, for example, in the presence of:

 - soap bubbles or other liquid parts in the toy containing microorganisms

 The tests on the safety of toys have been developed trying to reproduce their use by the child and taking into account the typical behaviors present in the various age groups.

-In the case of children under the age of three, for example, the habit of bringing objects to the mouth, sucking and nibbling is considered.
-For this reason it has also been verified that the compartment containing the toy batteries cannot be easily opened, avoiding thus, the danger that the child can swallow them with consequent health risks.
+In the case of children under the age of three, for example, it is considered the habit of bringing objects to the mouth, of sucking and nibbling.
+For this reason it has also been verified that the compartment containing the toy batteries cannot be easily opened avoiding thus, the danger that the child can swallow them with consequent health risks.

 It is a correct habit for families, nests, playrooms to eliminate damaged toys, without carrying out improper repairs, because they may have lost the safety features initially possessed and guaranteed by the presence of the CE mark.

 Since the consumer code guarantees citizens the right to have safe and quality products, in the event of accidents involving children while using a toy or if the adult (parent, teacher, doctor, first aid staff) finds defects or irregularities in the labeling of the game, it is good practice to report them directly to the Ministry of Economic Development or, in case of direct effects on health, to the Ministry of Health.